Algorithms#

 Being an efficient programmer is not only about writing code - it is about solving problems in a way that is translatable to a computer.
 It means using your knowledge of how a computer or language works, to use relevant constructs as the basis of your solution.
 Often what people think of as a problem with code writing is in fact a problem with the algorithm.

-In many of the examples above (recipes and directions) we have probably experienced time when they go wrong.
+In many of the examples above (recipes and directions) we have probably experienced times when they went wrong.
 We can use these to demonstrate the distinction between errors in the algorithm compared to errors in how it is transcribed into instructions.

 Let’s start with the case of directions, let’s say you’ve arrive in London at Paddington train station and you need to get to Edgware.
 A friend has helpfully written down the route by the Underground.
 Your algorithm is as follows: